Honda Civic 2006-2011: fuel economy, timing belt or chain, problems, photos, specs

-Rarely, automakers redesign their best selling cars by completely overhauling their styling and platform.
-It worked for the 7-th generation Honda Civic as it remained the second-best selling small car in the US, only behind Toyota Corolla.
+Honda gambled by completely overhauling the Civic styling and platform.
+It paid off, as the 8-th-gen Civic remained the second-best selling compact car in the US, only behind Toyota Corolla.

 The Civic's fuel economy is among the best in its class.
 Maintenance costs are low.
-Overall reliability is above average, but there are a few issues used car buyers should be aware of, read below.
+The overall reliability is above average, but there are several issues used car buyers should be aware of, read below.

 2007 Honda Civic interior.
 Click for larger photo